luthor112/steam-librarian/README.md

 - [Millennium](https://steambrew.app/)

 ## Known bugs:
-- `autoselect` doesn't always work the first time the Library tab is opened
+- Some things don't always work the first time the Library tab is opened